Eclipse Foundation Development Process

 In the event of a conflict between this document and a Board of Directors-approved Project charter, the most recently approved document will take precedence.

-Due to the continued evolution of the Eclipse technology, the Eclipse community, and the software marketplace, it is expected that the Eclipse Development Process (this document) will be Reviewed and revised on at least an annual basis.
-The timeline for that Review should be chosen so as to incorporate the lessons of the previous annual coordinate Release and to be applied to the next annual coordinated Release.
+Due to the continued evolution of the Eclipse technology, the Eclipse community, and the software marketplace, it is expected that the Eclipse Foundation Development Process (this document) will be reviewed and revised on at least an annual basis.

 The EMO is further responsible for ensuring that all plans, documents and reports produced in accordance with this development process be made available to the Membership at Large via an appropriate mechanism in a timely, effective manner.